The Pearl of the Indian Ocean: 2 Week Sri Lanka Itinerary for First Time Visitors

 🥥 Local supermarkets are full of fresh produce – albeit more expensive now.
 Roadside market stalls also have lots of fresh fruit and vegetables on offer.
 Imported products are rare, and if you find them they are also more expensive than before.
 Restaurants in the south coast of Sri Lanka are slowly but surely reopening for the upcoming peak season which begins in approximately November/December.

-⛽️ There are no fuel lines but somewhat limited supply still, the QR code system for fuel rationing appears to be working for now and tourists can purchase a rechargeable fuel pass which we haven’t tried yet.
+⛽️ There are no fuel lines but somewhat limited supply still, but the QR code system is no longer required.
 Tuk tuks, buses and trains are still running.

 💊 The economic crisis has led to a shortage in medicine, cooking gas and petrol/diesel.
 We brought along lots of medication just in case, but have had no issues purchasing standard over-the counter-meds like Panadol.
 Visitors who have certain medical supply needs should plan accordingly as it may not be possible to purchase required medication in Sri Lanka.
 Hospitals are open and we have not had long waits at private hospitals to see a GP.